l3lackShark/gosumemory/README.md

 # How does it work?
 gosumemory streams WebSocket data to **ws://localhost:24050/ws** that you can use in any programming language to develop a frontend.
 We recommend JavaScript though, as it's much easier to make something pretty with the Web framework.
 All of the included counters are good starting points.
-There is also a http://localhost:24050/json that you can open in a web browser to see the available data.
+There is also http://localhost:24050/json that you can open in a web browser to see the available data.
 We strongly recommend against sending GET requests to that address, please **use WebSocket** instead.

 # How do I submit a pp counter?